Part-II-Computational-Physics/Lenia-jxkc2/README.md

 <video src= 'https://user-images.githubusercontent.com/73965521/231440636-241bd2de-2c11-4a6d-9c08-93bdbef7198a.mp4' controls>
 </video>

+*Fig. 13: Glider Pattern Animation*

 #### 5.2.2 Exploring New Patterns with (FFT) Enhancement but with SmoothTimestepRules()

 Taking this exploration further, the self.rules $=$ BasicRules() definition used for the glider pattern was swapped out with the self.rules $=$ SmoothTimestepRules() which produces an initially uninteresting pattern where the randomly positioned cells using the speckle function showed the pattern shrinking to oblivion.
 However, after some testing, it was found that the count argument in the speckle function  under save animation cannot be left to default as it will assume a moderately dense fill of cells which potentially was not sufficient to observe any interesting effect due to the shrinking phase.
 Instead, the count was made to 1700 with intensity set to 10 to make a sufficiently dense plot, this accidentally created what appears to a growing blob like pattern halfway in the video (around 0.30 onwards) below where the pattern seems to shrink initially for the first 30 seconds, leaving the dark red portions.
 However, pass this shrinking phase, the remnants of the model begin to grow in size halfway as shown in the bottom animation recorded from the code.
 For re-creating the code, the SmoothTimeStepRules() has parameters set to: $b_1 = 0.305$, $b_2 = 0.443$, $d_1 = 0.556$, $d_2 = 0.814$ with fps being 35 and frames being set to 1000.
-The video produced takes about $2$ plus minutes to be rendered.
+Note that the video produced takes about $2$ plus minutes to be rendered.
+This is to be expected as the video length was made intentionally longer for the shrinking phase part to pass before the growing segment can be seen visually.

 <video src= 'https://user-images.githubusercontent.com/73965521/231445377-2b53c926-8004-4ed1-bde7-b87b0de5258a.mp4' controls>
 </video>

+*Fig. 14: Smooth Time Step Implementation showing "Growing Mould" animation*

 Collectively, this animation, in particular, after $0.30s$ seems familiar to the growing mould known as the "Physarum polycephalum" found in the YouTube preview link for the first 1 minute before the presenter explains the biology of the growing mould below.
 It should be noted though that this separate growing mould animation does not show a shrinking phase segment exhibited in the animation rendered in the implemented code.